 11 Carew Lane, Siasconset, MA

 Turn of the century Sconset cottage.
-First floor: sun porch, dining room, living room, family room with queen sized convertible sofa bed.
+First floor: enclosed sun porch, dining room, living room, family room with queen sized convertible sofa bed.
+Kitchen with door to back patio, garden, and yard.
 Full bath.
-Second floor: Master bedroom with queen bed, two twin bedrooms, shower bath off hall.
-Located on quiet side street just a short distance to both beach and village.
+Steep staircase to Second floor: Master bedroom with queen bed, two twin bedrooms, shower bath off hall.
+Located on a quiet side street just a short distance to both beach and village.
 Water Views from the second floor.
 Parking is to the left of the house, not in adjacent driveway to the right.
 Lovely back yard and patio area.

-Pet dog may be allowed with owner's permission, please ask your broker.
+Pet dog may be allowed with owner's written permission, please ask your broker.

 Rates / Availability